 Generally, two philosophies surround such implementations: the phased implementation approach and the “big bang approach”. i This article is focused on phased implementation, although we will discuss the big bang approach to provide context.

 As the name suggests, the “big bang” method changes everything at once.
 The idea is that everyone in your organization will “go live” at the same time.
-Now, because everything goes live at the same time doesn’t mean there isn’t considerable preparation involved beforehand.
+Just because everything goes live at the same time doesn’t mean there isn’t considerable preparation involved beforehand.

-With the “big bang” approach, employee’s new habits may take some time to take effect.
+With the “big bang” approach, employees’ new habits may take some time to take effect.
 The team may struggle to recall all of the training’s details and/or fall back into older habits.
 This can mean a lack of productivity and even customer service issues as the team adapts.

-This process allows you to keep its most critical departments functioning while other departments transition to the new system.
-An organization might choose to break down the implementation by business unit, geography, critical functioning, or other criteria.ii
+This process allows you to keep the most critical departments functioning while others transition to the new system.
+An organization might choose to break down the implementation by business unit, geography, critical function, or other criteria.ii

-Advantages of phased implementation
+Advantages of Phased Implementation

 Ultimately, the decision of which method to use (or even a hybrid method) depends on your organization’s situation.
 If it is a low-risk installation at a smaller company, perhaps the “big bang” approach is more appropriate.